Eimpau/TCRT5000_experiment/README.md

 # TCRT5000_experiment
 Experiment using the TCRT5000 sensor using Arduino Uno.

-This code aims to read values coming from the TCRT5000 IR sensor into the Arduino Uno.
-The values is read in the Serial Monitor.
+This program reads the voltages of the LED and the Phototransistor using the Arduino's ananlog input pins.

 Requirements: